MinecraftModDevelopment/Modding-Resources/pages/list_of_vanilla_codecs.md

-List of several known known Premade Minecraft Codecs and functions to create Codecs as of MCP version snapshot 20200723-1.16.1
+This is an incomplete list of known DataFixerUpper Codecs and functions to create Codecs added to Minecraft as of MCP version snapshot 20200723-1.16.1

 | Object  | Codec | Notes |
 | ------------- | ------------- | ------------- |